carbonfive/spraygun-react-ts/docs/how-to-use-with-rails-backend.md

-# Using spraygun-react with a Rails backend
+# Using spraygun-react-ts with a Rails backend

-This document explains how to create a single repository that contains a Rails backend and a React frontend, where the frontend is generated with spraygun-react.
+This document explains how to create a single repository that contains a Rails backend and a React frontend, where the frontend is generated with spraygun-react-ts.
 The result will be:

 - a single app that deploys to Heroku
 - can be run in development via a single `yarn start` command